Skip to main content

 Baita Sofie, another on-mountain option accessible by gondola, serves excellent apple strudel (the best in the valley, according to several locals we asked) on a sun terrace where children can play in the snow while adults enjoy a glass of Gewürztraminer.
 The combination of altitude, sunshine, and freshly baked pastry hits differently than anything at base level.

 Locals know: half-board at your hotel often makes more sense than eating out nightly.
-The quality is genuinely high at most three and four-star properties, and it simplifies evenings with tired kids who melt down if dinner takes too long.
+The quality is high at most three and four-star properties, and it simplifies evenings with tired kids who melt down if dinner takes too long.

 Evening Entertainment